-Proficy Authentication
+Proficy Authentication on

-Use Existing Proficy Authentication:
+Use Existing Proficy Authentication

 Admin client Secret:

 Re-enter Secret:

-Note: The default Client ID is <admin>.
-As the admin Client is highly p secret and safekeep it.</admin> rivileged, choose a strong
+Note: The default Client ID is <admi secret and safekeep it.</admi in>.
+As the admin Client is highly privileged, choose a strong

-Note: The username to login to Historian web-based clients is < sensitive. admin>.
+Note: The username to login to Hist sensitive. torian web-based clients is < admin>.
 This is case-

 Cancel Previous Next

 - If you want to install Proficy Authentication, clear the Use External Proficy Authentication check box.
 If you want to include Proficy Authentication in the cluster, you must install Proficy Authentication locally on each cluster node. - If you want to use an existing Proficy Authentication server, select the Use External Proficy Authentication check box.
-Proficy Authentication is detected if you installed it using a unified installer or Operations Hub, or if Historian uses Proficy Authentication installed remotely from an earlier version.

-9. If you want to install Proficy Authentication, enter the Admin client secret, re-enter the secret, and then select Next.
+Proficy Authentication is detected if you installed it using a unified installer or Operations Hub, or if Historian uses Proficy Authentication installed remotely from an earlier version. - 9.
+If you want to install Proficy Authentication, enter the Admin client secret, re-enter the secret, and then select Next.